-A head torch will be your best friend while on your Kilimanjaro climb, especially on summit day when you leave your campsite at midnight and trek in the dark.
+A head torch is your best friend while on a Kilimanjaro climb, especially on summit day when you leave your campsite at midnight and trek in the dark.
 Don’t want to trek in the dark?
-Maybe you should consider a Kilimanjaro full moon climb where the light of the moon will guide you to the summit!
-You will also use your head torch in the evenings at the campsites so add a few extra batteries to your Kilimanjaro packing list – you will use them.
+Maybe you should consider a Kilimanjaro full moon climb where the light of the moon guides you to the summit?!
+You also use your head torch in the evenings, so add a few extra batteries to your Kilimanjaro packing list – you will use them!

 Gloves or mittens

-Gloves to keep your hands warm!
-We especially like to suggest mittens.
-Mittens are the best for summit days as all your fingers together creates more warmth.
-Having said that though, mittens do make it quite challenging to take pictures.
-So if you would prefer fingered gloves, do make sure that you get a decent pair of summit gloves.
+You absolutely must pack gloves to keep your hands warm!
+We especially like mittens for summit day as having all your fingers together creates more warmth.
+Having said that, mittens do make it quite challenging to take pictures.
+So if you’d prefer fingered gloves, do ensure they’re a quality pair that offer proper insulation.

 Polarised sunglasses or ski glasses are essential, and not just for looking ultra cool in pictures!
-On summit day you will reach the arctic zone of Kilimanjaro.
-This means lots of snow and glaciers.
-The sun then reflects off the snow, which can cause snow blindness.
-Snow blindness is painful but temporary blindness that occurs when the human eyes overexposed to the suns UV rays.
+On summit day you reach the arctic zone of Kilimanjaro, which means lots of snow and glaciers.
+The sun reflects off the snow, which can cause snow blindness.
+Snow blindness is a temporary but painful blindness that occurs when the human eye is overexposed to the Sun’s UV rays.
 No fun at all!
 You might also like to pack a sunglasses cord if you have ones of those noses that likes to ditch glasses at the slightest opportunity.
 Or you could even bring ski glasses.

 - Toilet paper